 What is Baby Bottle Tooth Decay?

 Baby bottle tooth decay occurs when sweetened liquids or those with natural sugars (like milk, formula, and fruit juice) cling to an infant’s teeth for long periods of time.
 Bacteria in the mouth thrive on this sugar and produce acids that attack the teeth.

 Children whose pacifiers are frequently dipped in sugar or syrup are amongst those at risk.
-Giving an infant a sugary drink at nap or nighttime is particularity harmful, as the flow of saliva decreases during sleep.
+Giving an infant a sugary drink at nap or nighttime is particularly harmful, as the flow of saliva decreases during sleep.

 Although baby bottle tooth decay typically occurs in the upper front teeth, other teeth may also be affected.